Owls in Massachusetts

 Short-eared Owl

 The short-eared owl’s hunting technique involves flying low over open grasslands, marshes, and agricultural fields, scanning the ground for small mammals like mice, voles, and even small birds.
-With its keen eyesight and acute hearing, it can detect prey beneath the grass or snow cover.
+Its keen eyesight and acute hearing can detect prey beneath the grass or snow cover.
 Once spotted, the owl swoops down to capture its prey in its sharp talons.

-When it comes to physical appearance, the short-eared owl can be recognized by its mottled brown plumage with streaks and bars, providing excellent camouflage in its preferred habitats.
-It has a wingspan of up to 38 inches, making it relatively larger than other owl species in Arkansas.
+Regarding physical appearance, the short-eared owl can be recognized by its mottled brown plumage with streaks and bars, which provides excellent camouflage in its preferred habitats.
+Its wingspan of up to 38 inches makes it relatively larger than other owl species in Arkansas.

-If you want to catch a glimpse of the short-eared owl in Arkansas, head to open grasslands, marshes, or areas with agricultural fields.
-They are often found in the northeastern part of the state, particularly in the winter months when they migrate south from their breeding grounds in Canada and the northern United States.
+If you want to glimpse the short-eared owl in Arkansas, head to open grasslands, marshes, or areas with agricultural fields.
+They are often found in the northeastern part of the state, particularly in winter when they migrate south from their breeding grounds in Canada and the northern United States.

 Quote from a local birdwatcher: “I’ve had the incredible experience of watching the short-eared owl glide silently above the prairies of Arkansas.
 Its unique hunting behavior and striking appearance make it a truly captivating species to observe!”